alaraayan/sei-project-4-frontend/README.md

 If we had more time on this project we would add:

-- Responsiveness
+- Responsiveness.
-- Dark mode / light mode
+- Dark mode / light mode.
-- Drag and drop functionality for the dashboard components
+- Drag and drop functionality for the dashboard components.
-- Ability to mark tasks as 'done' manually
+- Ability to mark tasks as 'done' manually.
-- View past sprints
+- View past sprints.
-- See and filter tasks in the calendar component
+- See and filter tasks in the calendar component.